Masoudmashayekh/100_days_of_code_Python/README.md

 - Seaborn Data Visualisation: Bubble Charts
 - Floor Division: A Trick to Convert Years to Decades
 - Plotting Linear Regressions with Seaborn
+- Use scikit-learn to Run Your Own Regression
 Link to work:

 Useful links: